tjens150/ML_practice/README.md

 # ML_practice
 Just a repo for playing with different DNN architectures.
 Currently applying them to stellar spectra to predict star features.
+The code is very experimental and in the debugging phase right now!
+Apologies for the mess...